The Spiciest Spoilers from Thunder Junction!

 Magic the Gathering Card - Beseech the Mirror - MTG Circle

-Beseech not only finds Rush of Dread and Bloodletter of Axlazotz, but it can also tutor up any of the other high-impact black spells one chooses to round the deck out with.
+Beseech not only finds Rush of Dread and Bloodletter of Aclazotz, but it can also tutor up any of the other high-impact black spells one chooses to round the deck out with.

 Magic the Gathering Card - Sheoldred, the Apocalypse - MTG Circle

-Sheoldred, the Apocalypse is already one of the more powerful creatures in Standard which fits perfectly here as it's the right color and synergizes nicely with Bloodletter.
+Sheoldred, the Apocalypse is already one of the more powerful creatures in Standard, and fits perfectly here as it's the right color and synergizes nicely with Bloodletter.

 Magic the Gathering Card - Insatiable Avarice - MTG Circle